-The Oregon Rafting, Mountaineering & Rock-Climbing course offers adventures on a wild and scenic river, as well as in the Central Cascade Range and at the world-famous Smith Rock State Park.
-You will have the opportunity to escape your usual routine, explore stunning wilderness areas, and enjoy yourself to the fullest.
-You might bring a friend you enjoy spending time with to make the trip even more memorable.
-You will learn climbing and safety techniques, as well as the basic gear, knots, and rope systems amidst towering geologic formations.
-Your team will learn paddling methods, river hydrology, raft captaining, and self-rescue techniques as you raft the Deschutes River.
+The Oregon Rafting, Mountaineering & Rock-Climbing course offers adventures on the Deschutes River, as well as in the Central Cascade Range and at the world-famous Smith Rock State Park.
+You’ll have the opportunity to escape your usual routine, explore stunning wilderness areas and enjoy yourself to the fullest.
+You’ll learn climbing safety and equipment, including knots and systems amidst towering geologic formations.
+Your team will learn paddling techniques, river hydrology, raft captaining and self-rescue techniques as you raft the Deschutes River.
 The mountain expedition brings you through diverse mountain landscapes including snow-capped volcanoes.
 Every aspect of this course will enhance your camp craft skills, including navigation using a map and compass.
-Building critical skills in teamwork and outdoor skills are an integral part of this course, enhanced by the emphasis on leadership, character development, and an ethic of service.
-Wilderness travel can be challenging, but with appropriate pre-course preparation – using tools we provide – adults of various ages and body types can be successful.
-You do not need to have any previous experience but arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
+Building critical skills in teamwork and outdoor skills are an integral part of this course, enhanced by the emphasis on leadership, character development and an ethic of service.
+Wilderness travel can be challenging, but with appropriate pre-course preparation, using tools we provide, adults of various ages and body types can be successful.
+You don’t need to have any previous experience but arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.